xenalipin/nsis-plugins/README.md

 # nsis-plugins
-Source code for useful NSIS plugins
+Source code for some useful NSIS plugins